jaykepeters/Cloudflare_url_redirect/README.md

 ```

 # Upcoming Features
+- [ ] Installation Script
+- [ ] Store auth data in config.json
-- Ability to list all redirects
+- [ ] Ability to list all redirects
-- Abilty to modify redirects
+- [ ] Abilty to modify redirects
-- Ability to import or save them to a file
+- [ ] Ability to import or save them to a file
-- Ability to customize wildcard redirects
+- [ ] Ability to customize wildcard redirects

 Very Last... :(
 - COMMAND LINE TOOL, WEB GUI